Donald Trump Jr. Will Be Indicted Soon, He’s Even Telling His Friends To Prepare For It, Per ‘Raw Story’

 However, as Newsweek reports, the evidence seems to suggest that Trump Jr. may have lied to Congress.
 Specifically, Trump Jr., during a grueling seven-hour session before Congress, repeatedly denied telling his father about a 2016 Trump Tower meeting with Russian agents.
 However, Trump’s former personal attorney, Michael Cohen, has contradicted Trump Jr.’s claim.

-Bertrand is not the only pundit to suggest not only that Donald Trump Jr. is anticipating being indicted and is even telling his friends about it.
+Bertrand is not the only pundit to suggest that Donald Trump Jr. is anticipating being indicted and is even telling his friends about it.
 Fox News‘ Judge Andrew Napolitano told ABC News the exact same thing.

 “I do know that Donald Jr. has told friends he expected to be indicted.”